clas-web/multisite-csv-importer/readme.md

   Valid subject values: "title", "excerpt", "content", "slug", "guid"
 - _title_ : The title of the post or page.

 #### Adding Posts or Pages

 - _site_ : The slug of the site.
-- _type_ : "post" or "page" or custom post type.
+- _type_ : "post" or "page" or custom post type
 - _action_ : "add"
   - _add_ : Adds a post or page, but does not check for duplicates before creation.